nhm-herpetology/museum-NGS-training/Unit_01/README.md

 In this unit participants will learn:

 * The basics of short read sequencing (Lecture)
-* To begin constructing NGS shotgun libraries (Molecular Laboratory)
+* To make and use Serapure magnetic beads (Molecular Laboratory)
 * To prepare raw Illumina data for downstream analyses (Computer Laboratory)

 **Computer Laboratory**